SKorea ex-President Park, jailed for corruption, is pardoned - NewsBreak

 SKorea ex-President Park, jailed for corruption, is pardoned

-South Korea says it will grant a special pardon to former President Park Geun-hye who is serving a lengthy prison term for a series of corruption charges.
+SEOUL, South Korea — (AP) — South Korea says it will grant a special pardon to former President Park Geun-hye, who is serving a lengthy prison term for a series of corruption charges.

 The Justice Ministry said Friday that Park’s pardon is aimed at promoting a national unity in the face of difficulties caused by the coronavirus pandemic.